top of page

 About Us

-In early 2011, on the encouragement of a mentor, Tim accepted a job working as a construction forensics consultant for a small firm based in Chandler, Arizona.
+In early 2011, Tim was encouraged by a mentor to take a job as a construction forensics consultant for a small firm based in Chandler, Arizona.
 His 21 years of hands-on and how-to knowledge of the construction industry, combined with his attention to detail, his thirst for understanding how things go together (and sometimes fall apart), and his feisty but fair-minded disposition, made him a perfect candidate for expert witness work.
-Tim spent the next 2 years learning the ins and outs of construction defect litigation support and third-party investigations for personal injury and property loss insurance claim matters, including site inspections, report writing, cost of repair estimating, and testifying.
-He also earned his Residential and Commercial Building Inspector certifications from the International Code Counsel and acquired his New Mexico General Contractors License during this time.
+Tim spent the next 2 years learning the ins and outs of construction defect litigation support and third-party investigations for personal injury and property loss insurance claim matters, including site inspections, report writing, cost of repair estimating, and eventually, testifying.
+During this time, Tim earned his Residential and Commercial Building Inspector certifications from the International Code Counsel and qualified for his General Contractors License in New Mexico.
 Tim was designated as an expert witness for his first construction defect case in 2013 on behalf of one of the top 3 home builders in the nation.

-On the recommendation of several industry colleagues, Tim was recruited by a larger multi-state consulting firm in early 2016 to work in their Phoenix office.
-Soon thereafter Tim became the Manager of the Phoenix office.
-Over the course of the next few years Tim oversaw the rapid expansion of his office, adding new clients and casework in Arizona, New Mexico, Texas, and Louisiana.
-By the end of 2018 he had overseen a two-fold expansion of the Phoenix office workforce, and a three-fold increase in revenue.
-Tim also increased the firm’s focus on their Builder’s Services and Building Envelope Analysis offerings, something he was passionate about.
-Tim and his crew were increasingly recognized for their proficiency in investigating, locating, and making repair recommendations to address a variety of complex water intrusion issues at large multi-family properties throughout the Phoenix area that other parties were unable to solve.
+On the referral of several industry colleagues, Tim was recruited by a larger multi-state consulting firm in early 2016 to work in their Phoenix office.
+He became the manager of the Phoenix office later that year, and with the encouragement of the owner, rapidly expanded their clientele and casework in Arizona and started expanding their services into New Mexico, Texas, and Louisiana.
+By the end of 2018 Tim had doubled their Phoenix workforce and oversaw a three-fold increase in revenue.
+He also began offering Builder’s Services, including pre-, intra-, and post-construction Building Envelope Analyses in an effort to circumvent costly construction defect claims, something he was passionate about.
+Tim and his crew became increasingly recognized for their proficiency in investigating, locating, and making repair recommendations to address a variety of complex water intrusion issues at large multi-family properties throughout the Phoenix area that other parties were unable to resolve.

-In mid-2018, Tim and his wife Molly took their four children on a trip to visit their small hometown of St. Clair, Michigan, located on the banks of the St. Clair River.
-Throughout their visit Tim and Molly realized how much they missed the water, the seasons, and small-town life after fourteen years in the desert.
+During a visit to their hometown of St. Clair, Michigan in 2018 Tim and Molly realized how much they missed having four seasons, being surrounded by water, and living in a small town after living in the desert for fourteen years.
 They also reflected upon how much they had grown to love the mountainous west.
-Tim and Molly resolved to start looking into moving their family to a place that had all of these features before their oldest children graduated from high school, so they were reestablished in a new “hometown” before launching into adulthood.
-Tim and his family began researching properties in Montana and Idaho, and soon felt called to explore the Sandpoint area in North Idaho’s panhandle.
+Tim and Molly resolved, along with their children, to start looking for a place that had all of these features (plus the mountains of the west) before their oldest children graduated from high school, so they were reestablished in a new “hometown” before launching into adulthood.
+After researching several western states they soon felt called to explore the Sandpoint area in North Idaho’s panhandle.
 A family road trip to the area in early 2019 confirmed this calling.
-After much prayer and discussion, Tim and Molly decided to make the move, purchasing a beautiful mountainside property in the small town of Hope, Idaho, on the eastern shore of Lake Pend Oreille (pronounced “pond-er-ay”).
-They sold their home in Phoenix and relocated to their new home in April 2019 where Tim started his own firm, Maverick Mountain Consulting.
-Tim’s departure from the Phoenix firm was amicable and he continues to work closely with two of the three principal partners who also left to start a new firm shortly after Tim.
+After much prayer and discussion, Tim and his family made the move, purchasing a beautiful mountainside property in the small town of Hope, Idaho, on the eastern shore of Lake Pend Oreille (pronounced “pond-er-ay”).
+In April of 2019 Tim resigned from his role in Phoenix, relocated his family to Hope, and started his own firm, Maverick Mountain Consulting.
+Tim’s departure from the Phoenix firm was amicable and he still occasionally works with two of the principal partners after they also left the firm shortly after Tim to start a new venture of their own.

-Under Maverick Mountain Consulting, Tim continues to work as an expert witness for his clients in New Mexico, Texas, and some of his Arizona clients in construction defect litigation matters.
-He also continues to handle third-party investigations and appraisals for insurance claim disputes throughout the west, adding clients and cases in Idaho, Montana, Wyoming, and Colorado.
-Tim maintains general contractor licenses in New Mexico and Arizona, and his ICC Residential and Commercial Building Inspector certifications as credentials for his expert witness work.
+As the principal of Maverick Mountain Consulting, Tim continues to work as an expert witness for his existing construction defect clients in New Mexico, Texas, and Arizona and has picked up new clients in Idaho, Montana, Wyoming, and Colorado.
+He also continues to handle third-party investigations and appraisals for insurance claim disputes throughout the west.
+Tim maintains general contractor licenses in New Mexico and Arizona, and holds ICC Residential and Commercial Building Inspector certifications as credentials for his expert witness work.
 Maverick Mountain Consulting is currently pursuing construction defect litigation clients throughout the Pacific and Inland Northwest regions.

 Tim’s family has continued to grow since their move to North Idaho.
 Tim and Molly welcomed one of their foster sons back into their home in 2021 and finalized his adoption in 2022.
 Their oldest son married an amazing young lady in August 2022 and blessed Tim and Molly with their first grandchild a year later.
 Most recently their oldest daughter got married to an outstanding young man in October 2023.
 Life has been blessed living on a mountain of Hope.